Research Fellows

 Dr Sotiris Mitralexis

-Dr Sotiris Mitralexis is a Visiting Professor at IOCS Cambridge, as well as a Research Fellow at the University of Winchester’s Department of Theology, Religion, and Philosophy.
+Dr Sotiris Mitralexis is a Research Associate of IOCS, as well as a Research Fellow at the University of Winchester’s Department of Theology, Religion, and Philosophy.
 Dr Mitralexis holds a doctorate in philosophy from the Freie Universität Berlin, a doctorate in theology from the Aristotle University of Thessaloniki, a doctorate in political science and international relations from the University of the Peloponnese, and a degree in classics from the University of Athens.
 He has been Seeger Fellow at Princeton University, Visiting Fellow at the University of Cambridge, Visiting Senior Research Associate at Peterhouse, Cambridge, Visiting Fellow at the University of Erfurt, Teaching Fellow at the University of Athens and Bogazici University, Assistant Professor of Philosophy at Istanbul Sehir University, and the recipient of the 2021 IOCS Sabbatical Fellowship.
 His publications include the monographs Ever-Moving Repose: A Contemporary Reading of Maximus the Confessor’s Theory of Time (Cascade, 2017 and James Clarke & Co, 2018) and Church-State Relations (in Greek, Armos 2019) and, inter alia, the edited volumes Maximus the Confessor as a European Philosopher (Cascade, 2017), Polis, Ontology, Ecclesial Event (James Clarke & Co, 2018), Between Being and Time (Fortress, 2019, co-edited with Andrew Kaethler) and Slavoj Žižek and Christianity (Routledge, 2019), while his forthcoming publications include Mapping the Una Sancta: Eastern and Western Ecclesiology in the 21st Century (Winchester University Press, co-edited with Andrew Kaethler) and Subversive Orthodoxies, a monograph on 20th-century Orthodox political theology and political philosophy of religion in Greece.
 Dr Mitralexis is accepting applications from prospective PhD students.

 Revd Dr Damaskinos Olkinuora